 The state will continue to require all Colorado State Patrol inspectors to clear vehicles through Query Central to verify OOS status.
 All inspectors have access to CVIEW and Aspen 3.0 enabling officers to double-check OOS status when conducting inspections.
 During FFY 2015 and FFY 2016, inspectors have received training in the use of C-VIEW and the system has been made available to all certified inspectors within the state.
 It is anticipated that the training that has occurred and increased access to this system will continue to positively affect the identification of those carriers contacted and labeled as imminent hazard and unsat.
 There are issues with connectivity in remote areas of the state, and occasionally officers are unable to verify OOS status which will affect the percentage identified.
-It should also be noted, that from May 1, 2016 through December 21, 2016 a total of 8 inspections were conducted on OOS carriers, of those 4 were identified.
-The total number of inspections conducted.
+The total number of inspections conducted on OOS carriers is less than 0.0002% of the total number of inspections conducted.